labxscut/DHMOC/README.md

 # DHMOC: a data-driven hierarchical learning framework for multi-class omics data classification

-*Linping Wang, Jiemin Xie, Lei Ba, Jiarong Wu, Keyi Li, Xuemei Liu, Yunhui Xiong, Li C. Xia,***
+*Linping Wang, Jiemin Xie, Lei Ba, Jiarong Wu, Keyi Li, Xuemei Liu, Yunhui Xiong, Li C. Xia*

 ## Summary
 We proposed the method of data-driven hierarchical learning framework for multi-class omics data classification (DHMOC), interlacing classification error minimization with successive label clustering, thus enables automatic and simultaneous learning of both class hierarchy and sample labels.
 We evaluated DHMOC on a number of simulated and real-world multi-omics datasets, including complex disease, microbiome, single-cell and spatial transcriptomics data.
 The benchmark demonstrated DHMOC’s high performance in classification accuracy, as well in inferring the true biological hierarchy.